Cabinets that Sit on the Counter? Yes, Please!

 Though it may seem that installation right on top of the counter might be complicated, the construction and mechanisms of the drawer make this just as easy as installing any drawer.
 In fact, if you are feeling handy, it’s completely possible to do it yourself.

-Place a tall cabinet or a medium and short cabinet on top of the drawer to complete the look and give your kitchen storage a boost.
+Place a tall cabinet or a medium and short cabinet on top of the drawer to complete the look and give your cabinet storage a boost.

 That space between the top of the cabinets and the ceiling is often wasted space.
 Filling it with enclosed storage in the form of cabinets not only looks good, but increases the functionality of your space.

-Consider a pantry cabinet on top of your countertop for dynamic storage that lengthens the look of the kitchen.
-These single door, tall cabinets offer customization on the inside while keeping it simple on the outside.
+Consider a tower cabinet on top of your countertop for dynamic storage that lengthens the look of the your space.
+These come in several versions from single door, tall cabinets to drawer/door combinations.
+They offer customization on the inside while keeping it simple on the outside.

 They are a good option if you want to store taller items but shelves can also be adjusted to any height to suit your needs.
-It’s one of the most versatile cabinets for the kitchen.
+It’s one of the most versatile cabinets.

 Corners